Virginia Foxx: Abortion

-Foxx opposes abortion.
+Foxx opposes legal access to abortion.
 She voted for a bill to repeal a rule requiring state and local governments to distribute federal funds to qualified health centers, even if they perform abortions.
-In 2014 Foxx was asked whether there were any conditions under which she considered abortion acceptable.
+In 2014, Foxx was asked whether there were any conditions under which she considered abortion acceptable.
 She replied that, even in the case of rape, incest, or the health of the mother, no exception should be made to justify abortion.